mrkazawa/grid_world/sarsa/README.md

 starting location at grid `(2,2)`.
 Our original intention in choosing this location is to make the agent difficult to reach the `circle` by continuously falling to the trap when he explores.

-First Stage | Last Stage
+First Stage | Episode 26
 :---: | :---:
 ![first](results/scenario2/first.png?raw=true "first") | ![last](results/scenario2/last.gif?raw=true "last")